feststelltaste/awesome-legacy-systems/readme.md

 - [Gernot Starke @ GOTO 2016: Improving Your Software ](https://www.youtube.com/watch?v=B8oJwY2Fq3I)
 - [Jesse Toth @ RubyConf 2014: Easy rewrites with ruby and science!](https://www.youtube.com/watch?v=kgDqUHWVw4A) - a story told about rewriting the permission system at GitHub, a big, mission-critical part of github.com.

+## Meetups

+- [Legacy & Innovation (Germany)](https://www.meetup.com/de-DE/legacy-innovation/) - a meetup that focuses on topics around legacy systems with plenty of experience reports and inspiring content from practioners.

 ## Lists of Tools